Special education faces 'crisis-level shortages' of teachers, experts say

 “I’ve never seen shortages like this,” said John Eisenberg, the executive director of the National Association of State Directors of Special Education.
 “We’re in crisis-level shortages.”

-Within the special education field, teachers are 2.5 times more likely to leave the profession than general education teachers, according to the DPI.
-Some reports suggest that up to 50 percent of new special education teachers leave in the first few years on the job.
+Within the special education field, teachers are 2½ times more likely to leave the profession than general education teachers, according to the DPI.
+Some reports suggest that up to 50% of new special education teachers leave in the first few years on the job.

 More than half of school districts across the country have reported teacher shortages.
 The problem is especially acute among special education teachers.
-In a survey of school districts in August, DPI reported that special education has the most frequent staff shortages, at over 50 percent.
+In a survey of school districts in August, DPI reported that special education has the most frequent staff shortages, at over 50%.

 More demand

 States face extra pressure to meet the needs of students with disabilities because federal law requires it.
 Students with disabilities are entitled to special education and related services under the Individuals with Disabilities Education Act.
-Their Individual Education Programs, or IEPs, are based on what support the student needs and can range from one-on-one classroom aides to additional resources to address educational and social development deficiencies.
+Their individualized education programs, or IEPs, are based on what support the student needs and can range from one-on-one classroom aides to additional resources to address educational and social development deficiencies.

 “The unavailability of staff to provide services outlined in an individual student’s IEP does not relieve the district of the responsibility to provide the special education and related services as outlined in the IEP,” said DPI spokesperson Chris Bucher.